IansSUn/ReMFT/README.md

 Specifically:
 - The input data is reprogrammed into feature sequence blocks
-- These blocks are mapped into the LLM token embedding space
+- These blocks are mapped into the LLM pretrained tokenizer vocabulary
-- The embeddings form semantic prototypes
 ### 5️⃣ Cross-Attention Semantic Injection
 A cross-attention mechanism is then used to inject semantic-level information into the forecasting model.
 This allows the framework to: